Watershed Capacity Building Projects

 Bureau of Land Management Capacity Funding Project.
 MWCC is in a six year partnership with the BLM to fund capacity projects that support enhanced working relationships between the BLM and neighboring communities.
 See the funding announcement here.

 MWCC is actively seeking opportunities to pass through capacity funding to support watershed partners.
 As these opportunities become available, MWCC will notify partners and post relevant opportunities on the funding section of the webpage.
 If you have an idea for a way that MWCC may assist you in accomplishing your vision, contact our Executive Director, Erin Farris-Olsen.
-Read more about our progress in building capacity.

 The Big Sky Watershed Corps Program is a partnership between Soil & Water Conservation Districts of Montana, Montana Conservation Corps, and Montana Watershed Coordination Council.
 MWCC and it’s partners recruit and support watershed groups to host an AmeriCorps Service Member to provide direct service in your watershed for an 11 month term.
 Read more